 The organizing country decides which disciplines they want to organize.
 All combinations of disciplines and sub disciplines are allowed at the discretion of the organizing country.
-These combinations can be traditional (Road and TT, or only Cyclo Cross) or they can be creative (e.g. Para cycling Road and MTB).
+These combinations can be traditional (Road and TT or only Cyclo Cross) or they can be creative (e.g. Para cycling Road and MTB).

-1.3.2 Titles of the Championships
+1.3.2 Titles of the CISM Cycling event